Austin Texas Assault Family Violence Lawyer

 Whether intentional or not, violating a protective order is a Class A Misdemeanor that could lead to arrest and up to $4,000 in fines.
 In some cases, you may be put in jail for up to a year.
 In other cases, you may be fined and incarcerated.
 Charges and sentencing will be elevated to a third-degree felony if you have previous convictions, the penalties for which could include between 2-10 years in prison.

 My Roommate and I Agreed to Have a Fair Fistfight; Did We Break Any Laws?

 Texas law allows two adults to agree to mutual combat, so an arranged fistfight itself probably doesn't break the law.
 However, there are some restrictions about how and where you fight.
 For example, you can't stage it in a public park where it might alarm or endanger others.
 Also, know that if the fight goes too far and someone ends up with a serious bodily injury, or even if the heat of the argument causes one of the fighters to scream genuine death threats at the other, Texas prosecutors could bring assault charges.

-An Austin Domestic Violence Attorney Can Help You Take Charge Of Your Situation
+Let Our Austin Domestic Violence Attorney Help You Take Charge Of Your Situation

 If you face charges of family violence assault in Austin or elsewhere in Texas, you need a strong defense.
 A defense attorney will thoroughly investigate the facts and details of your case to prepare to challenge the prosecutor's case.
 An experienced assault-family violence defense attorney in Texas is trained to spot potential procedural flaws in the arrest or police investigation.
 They can help your defense and gather all the critical evidence to get the whole picture of what happened.
 An experienced defense attorney will talk straight with the government's attorneys and present your defenses forcefully.
 They will also represent you in court and all your dealings with the state's attorneys.
 And your communications with your attorney are confidential throughout your attorney client relationship.